algorithmica-org/algorithmica/content/english/hpc/simd/masking.md

 This loop performs slightly faster because on this particular CPU, the vector `and` take one cycle less than `blend`.

-There are several other instructions that support masks as inputs, most notably:
+Several other instructions support masks as inputs, most notably:

 - The `_mm256_blend_epi32` intrinsic is a `blend` that takes an 8-bit integer mask instead of a vector (which is why it doesn't have `v` at the end).
 - The `_mm256_maskload_epi32` and `_mm256_maskstore_epi32` intrinsics that load/store a SIMD block from memory and `and` it with a mask in one go.